Undergraduate Research Grants for FCRH Students

 We offer support for students to become intimately engaged in the research process as they work on their own project or that of a faculty mentor.
 A goal of this funding is to provide students with the dedicated time to receive training in the research methods of their discipline (all are welcome!) as they work to collect and analyze data, develop an original composition, or participate in other appropriate scholarly and creative activities.
 With the guidance of their mentor, students are expected to learn about how their work fits in with the larger academic community as they prepare their projects for public dissemination and presentation.
 With the support of these mechanisms, FCRH students have presented their findings at prestigious venues around the country.

-Deadlines: The deadline for the Fall 2024 grant applications has passed.
-Grant applications for the Spring 2025 cycle will open by November and be due at midnight on Friday, December 6, 2024.
-Faculty recommendations can be submitted at any time; they are due by the day after the deadline (be sure to let your mentor know well in advance of the deadline!).
+Deadlines: Grant applications (link below) for the Spring 2025 cycle will open by November and be due at midnight on Friday, December 6, 2024.
+Faculty recommendations (available at this link) can be submitted at any time; they are due by the day after the deadline (be sure to let your mentor know well in advance of the deadline!).
 Please note that applications missing a recommendation will unfortunately not be considered.

 • Abstract: ~250 word summary of the project